Summary

 Retry with backoff: External APIs fail.
 Implement retries with exponential backoff for transient errors (timeouts, rate limits, 5xx errors).

-Fallback strategies: When a tool fails after retries, return a structured error message that lets the model inform the user gracefully, rather than crashing the entire interaction.
+Fallback strategies: When a tool fails after retries, return a structured error message that allows the model to inform the user appropriately, rather than crashing the entire interaction.

 Observability

-Logging: Log every tool call with a structured format:
+Logging: Log every tool call in a structured format:

 {